 Everyone enjoys the excitement of starting at CATS Cambridge, but as time goes by, you may start to miss home.
-This is normal, and there are simple things you can do to help yourself adjust to College life.
+This is normal, and there are simple things you can do to help yourself adjust to School life.

 - Bringing photographs or items from home to decorate your room.

 - Most importantly of all, talk to us about how you are feeling.
 Your House Director, Personal Tutor, House Parent or the Welfare team will always be happy to listen and offer advice.

 - Remember, almost everyone feels homesick at some stage but help will always be close at hand.

 If you feel unwell you will need to go and see the school nurse.

 The school nurse will:

 - See you if you are feeling unwell or have a minor injury